luciferreeves/thatcomputerscientist/README.md

 ## Screenshot

 Below is the screenshot of how the website looks like right now.
-This screenshot is being updated programatically by [ScreenshotAPI](https://www.screenshotapi.net), and will update as I push more changes to the repository.
+This screenshot is being updated programatically by [That Computer Scientist's Screenshot API](https://api.thatcomputerscientist.com/screenshot), and will update as I push more changes to the repository.

+> Please note that this screenshot is a general overview and the fonts might look different than the actual site as the required fonts might not be installed on the server.

 ![Screenshot](https://api.thatcomputerscientist.com/screenshot)